kjappelbaum/moffragmentor/docs/source/background.rst

 .. topic:: **Bound solvent**

     A bound solvent molecule is bound via a bridge edge to one metal.
     According to this definition, M-OCH\ :sub:`3`, M-OH\ :sub:`2`, etc. are all bound solvents, whereas a bridging formate is not.

 .. topic:: **Floating solvent**

     Floating solvent is an isolated connected component in the structure graph that does not lie across periodic boundaries in a supercell.

 .. topic:: **Branching site**

     * has at minimum coordination number 3
     * at least one path with maximum 2 edges that leads to metal and does not contain a bride
-    * has at minimum 2 non-metal connections that are not bridges (not that in case the connection to a metal goes via 2 edges, then the first node of this path to the metal contributes to this count)
+    * has at minimum 2 non-metal connections that are not bridges (note that in case the connection to a metal goes via 2 edges, then the first node of this path to the metal contributes to this count)

     If there are multiple neighboring sites selecting according this definition, we pick the one closest to the metal (the fewest number of edges).